Skip to main content

 About the trail

-The Contemporary Art and Architecture Trail showcases the diverse and impressive artworks installed as part of building developments across the city.
+The Contemporary Art and Architecture Trail highlights diverse, impressive artworks featured in building developments across the city.

 Over the years, private owners have contributed public art as part of developments.

-In many of these developments, the artwork is closely linked to, or integrated with, the building design and located in building foyers, facades or laneways.
+In many developments, the artwork is linked to the building design.
+It is often located in foyers, facades, or laneways.

 Contemporary Art and Architecture Trail map